KARLSZP/TSP/Readme.md

 ## 3 Visualization

-Since the result gifs are too large to sent with Email, I build a web-demo here for your convenience, enjoy it and please be patient with those gifs which may loads from server for a while, thanks.
+Since the result gifs are too large to present here, I build a web-demo here for your convenience, enjoy it and please be patient with those gifs which may loads from server for a while, thanks.

 [Click here](http://webtest.resourcemaster.top/TSP-visualization/)